-A quick stroll through the mall will prove just how ugly it is out there in retail mall land.
-Popular retail stores are without customers while their shelves are scattered with liquidation sales preempting a company-wide shutdown.
-Even well-established department stores that once dominated the shopping industry can’t seem to keep it together for much longer.
-Those who wait to start their holiday shopping until December this year could find themselves with a lack of options, minus a select few.
+A quick stroll through the mall proves how ugly it is in retail land.
+Once-popular stores lack customers as they advertise liquidation sales, preempting company-wide shutdowns.
+Even many well-established department stores that once dominated the shopping industry can’t seem to keep it together.

-It’s a telltale sign that your store is struggling to attract customers when you sell your flagship store on Fifth Avenue.
-Unfortunately, that’s exactly what Lord & Taylor, which has been in business since 1826, is doing.
-The client is WeWork, a rental co-working office space venture that perfectly describes the trends of the future.
+The client who moved into the space, WeWork, is a rental co-working office space venture that perfectly embodies the trends of the future.
 Retail is dead, and so are traditional work environments.

-Everything associated with the retail apocalypse has been hitting Macy’s where it hurts — repeatedly.
+Everything associated with the retail apocalypse has been hitting Macy’s where it hurts.
 E-retailers (cough, Amazon, cough) have forced the department store chain to close countless stores and admit to a 50% loss in shares throughout 2017.
-Their attempts to rebrand via Backstage, a thriftier shopping option, could help profits during the holiday season.
-Maybe.

 Citi analyst Paul Lejuez says Macy’s “has seen significant pressure on sales/margins for several years, they no longer make much money as a retailer.”
 Only time will tell if Macy’s is truly down for the count.

-Carson’s, a Midwest department store, will become another unfortunate casualty in the Bon-Ton, Inc. closures.
+Carson’s, a Midwest department store, is an unfortunate casualty in the Bon-Ton, Inc. closures.
 (In addition to Bon-Ton and Carson’s, the company also operates Boston Store, Younkers, Bergner’s, Elder-Beerman, and Herberger’s.)
-Its sad story is one we’ve heard before.
-The company missed its yearly sales targets by a mile, leaving them no other option but to cut ties with their most underperforming stores to hopefully live another day.

 Department stores that are thriving

-Amidst all the doom and gloom, there are a few department stores that are bucking the trend.
+Amidst all the doom and gloom, a few department stores are bucking the trend.
 Here are four adaptable retailers with promising outlooks.
 They identified what needed to change to see continued success.
 We recommend relying on them for your shopping needs.

 1. TJ Maxx